osuosl/osuosl-pelican/content/blog/posts/osl-alumni-Alex-Polvi-sells-startup.rst

 :slug: osl-alumni-Alex-Polvi-sells-startup
 :tag: featured-stories

 CoreOS is a San Francisco based company that focuses on developing software for container management.
-Alex Polvi, the CEO of CoreOS and OSL alum, recently sold CoreOS to RedHat for $250 million.
+Alex Polvi, the CEO of CoreOS and OSL alum, recently `sold CoreOS to RedHat for $250 million`_.
 Congratulations, Alex!

 .. _article: https://www.redhat.com/en/about/press-releases/red-hat-acquire-coreos-expanding-its-kubernetes-and-containers-leadership